Student Accommodation Survey

 Full project title: Student Accommodation Survey

 Duration: June 2001-February 2002

-Funded by: UWE
+Funded by: UWE Bristol

-Stage two has two parts, a questionnaire on the deposit return (sent out with the deposit return letters in August) and a questionnaire, in the autumn, to parents of students who have recently moved into university accommodation.
+Stage two had two parts, a questionnaire on the deposit return (sent out with the deposit return letters in August) and a questionnaire, in the autumn, to parents of students who have recently moved into university accommodation.

 Stage three involved ‘focus groups’ comprising of seven student ‘households’ (five to six students each), chosen to include different accommodation types, student characteristics (eg international), and locations.
 These groups were organised in a semi-structured way, with the topics chosen as a result of the responses received at the earlier stages.